syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Editing.md

 You can restrict/prevent the editing in the specified change.
 You can use `AllowLockCell` property to enable/disable the lock cells.
 You can do using following ways,

 * Using `lockCells` method to lock the selected cells.
 Then you need to protect the sheet using `protectSheet` method to restrict the editing.
-* Using "lock Cells” option under Changes tab in REVIEW tab of ribbon.
-Then Using "protect Sheet” option under Changes tab in REVIEW tab of ribbon to restrict editing.
+* Using "Lock Cells” option under Changes group of REVIEW tab in ribbon.
+Then Using "Protect Sheet” option under Changes group of REVIEW tab in ribbon to restrict editing.

 The following code example describes the above behavior.